An origin story in the Comstock Chronicles

 After giving her a hard stare, he spit into his own palm and took her hand.
 “I’m in.”

 “Welcome to the gang, Fire Drake,” Ariel said, shaking his hand then letting go and wiping her palm on her trousers.

 “Keep calling me, Fen.”

-“Alright, Fen, though word of this is going to get out.
-It’s best to have a name you can distance yourself with.
+“Fen is your marketplace name.
+When you’re on the side streets and the Haggis, it’s gonna be Fire Drake, or Drake at the least.
+Word of this is going to get out, and it’s best to have a name you can distance yourself with.
 Come on, let’s get back to Gabe.
 He’ll be wondering where we’ve gone.”

 Azroth followed Ariel back toward the marketplace, alert for Barley or another soldier possibly lurking in the shadows.
 Gabe strode toward them from behind a pole holding up a balcony, and Azroth made a new promise to himself.

 I will get out of here if it is the last thing I do.